 Both types of Bankruptcy are overseen by the Trustee’s Office at the Department of Justice.
 Quite simply, the Trustee assigned to the case is there to ensure that the process is done correctly and find money for creditors.

-To initial a bankruptcy under either a Chapter 7 or a Chapter 13 requires the filing of a petition with schedules attached.
+To initial a bankruptcy under a Chapter 7 requires the filing of a petition with schedules attached.
 The petition and schedules show everything that a person owns and owes; everything must be included.
 Additionally, they show the person’s income and expenses.

 Given the amount of information required under the Code quite a bit of time and energy is spent accumulating all of the information necessary to accurately complete the petition and schedules.
 There are some other steps as well that need to be accomplished prior to filing a bankruptcy.

-If you are interested in either of these two chapters of Bankruptcy and reside in southeast Wisconsin (Milwaukee, Waukesha, Racine, Kenosha, and Ozaukee counties), contact us to learn more.
+If you are interested in Bankruptcy and reside in southeast Wisconsin (Milwaukee, Waukesha, Racine, Kenosha, and Ozaukee counties), contact us to learn more.